 [...]” have little lest then 10k, just me and few friends ‘mine’ and after finding out that supply is 100bn, feel like shit, because when we hit the market, my 2year mining will be able to buy for few dollars…”

-Although most of the Pi Network community is based in developing countries, the massive token supply will likely render user balances virtually worthless.
-This is further ground for assuming that Pi Network is monetizing the attention and data of its users instead of trying to build a real blockchain project with real utility.
+Although most of the Pi Network community is based in developing countries, the massive token supply could render user balances virtually worthless depending on the final tokenomics.

-One could argue that Pi Network is not a scam since it does not cost money and only requires the user’s attention.
-Its supporters argue that Pi Network is just “taking its time” and costs nothing, and scam allegations are just FUD
+Pi Network does not currently cost money and only requires the user’s attention.
+Its supporters argue that Pi Network is just “taking its time” and costs nothing, and scam allegations are just FUD.

 This article contains links to third-party websites or other content for information purposes only (“Third-Party Sites”).
 The Third-Party Sites are not under the control of CoinMarketCap, and CoinMarketCap is not responsible for the content of any Third-Party Site, including without limitation any link contained in a Third-Party Site, or any changes or updates to a Third-Party Site.
 CoinMarketCap is providing these links to you only as a convenience, and the inclusion of any link does not imply endorsement, approval or recommendation by CoinMarketCap of the site or any association with its operators.
 This article is intended to be used and must be used for informational purposes only.
 It is important to do your own research and analysis before making any material decisions related to any of the products or services described.
 This article is not intended as, and shall not be construed as, financial advice.
 The views and opinions expressed in this article are the author’s [company’s] own and do not necessarily reflect those of CoinMarketCap.
 CoinMarketCap is not responsible for the success or authenticity of any project, we aim to act as a neutral informational resource for end-users.